Stay up to date

 In today’s data-driven world, every other company and application collects a significant amount of important data and individual’s personal information such as name, email ID, address, date of birth, ID number, credit card information, and online behaviours, history and much more.
 Sharing data has become an essential component to many businesses and organisations; it allows the data controller and data subjects to stay connected and collaborate on many things.

-This article aims to guide users on UK GDPR Subject Access Request and answers the fundamental questions that every individual must know about their rights and access to their shared personal data.
+This article aims to guide users on UK GDPR Subject Access Request, subject access request procedure and answers the fundamental questions that every individual must know about their rights and access to their shared personal data.

 What is a data subject access request?